letsgetrusty/bootcamp/4. Projects/1. CLI/Problem/Stage 2/README.md

 `draw_page()` is responsible for rendering the page to standard out.
 This method will also render a list of actions users can take (ex: navigate to epic detail page, create story, delete epic, etc.)

 `handle_input()` is responsible for handling user input and potentially producing an action.
 The return type is `Result<Option<Action>>` because this function call can fail.
 If it doesn't fail then it can optionally return an action.
-Not returning an action means that the user input was invalid.
+Returning `None` means that the user input was invalid.

 __Actions__